Stock market today: Wall Street takes a breather after best trading month of the year

 Wall Street is mixed early Friday after closing out the best month of the year.

-Futures for the S&P 500 edged 0.2% lower before the bell while the Dow Jones Industrial Average were essentially flat.
+Futures for the S&P 500 edged 0.2% lower before the bell while futures for the Dow Jones Industrial Average were essentially flat.

 Markets marched steadily higher through much of November as investors grew hopeful that the Federal Reserve is finally done raising interest rates in its fight to control inflation.
 Recent economic data supports that view.